 Effective Online Tutoring (Online)

-This course is currently being comprehensively updated - we expect to offer the course again later in 2018.
+This course is currently being comprehensively updated - we expect to offer the course early in 2019.

 Be the first to know about the course relaunch date - click the 'Notify me' button on the right of this page.

 We also offer an Effective Online Course Design (Online) course.

 This tutored online studying and teaching course provides an introduction to teaching online courses – empowering prospective online tutors with the opportunity to develop the skills and experience they need to teach effectively online.

 This course is for teachers delivering education online, academics looking to develop new skills for teaching online courses at both undergraduate and postgraduate-levels courses, and organisations involved in Continuing Professional Development who wish to improve the effectiveness of their online and distance learning courses.